Codecademy/docs/content/general/concepts/search-algorithms/search-algorithms.md

 ### Pathfinding

-pathfinding problems involve finding the shortest path between two points in a given graph or network.
-BFS or A\* search can be used to explore the graph and find the optimal path.
+Pathfinding problems involve finding the shortest path between two points in a given graph or network.
+BFS or A\* search can be used to explore a graph and find the optimal path.

 ### optimization